 Barclay’s Be Well program

-Barclays plc is an international investment bank, headquartered in London, with over 85,000 employees worldwide.
+Barclays is an international investment bank, headquartered in London, with over 85,000 employees worldwide.

-In response to far-reaching transformations in the world of finance, the bank aims to ensure staff are not only ready but are capable of thriving in the face of change.
+In response to far-reaching transformations in the world of finance, the bank aims to ensure staff are not only ready, but capable of thriving in the face of change.

-Over the last ten years, the bank has held a clear and bold objective: to make a positive impact on the performance, and more importantly, the lives of all who work there.
+Over the last 10 years, the bank has held a clear and bold objective: to make a positive impact on the performance and, more importantly, the lives of all who work there.